zmalone/chef-web-docs/source/install-and-manage-your-own-chef-server/linux/install-chef-server/install-chef-server-using-your-hardware/8/_index.md

 Successfully verified certificates from `ec2-52-27-41-27.us-west-2.compute.amazonaws.com'
 ```

-[COMMENT] By default, Chef Server uses a self-signed certificate, which is fine for getting started or for creating test servers.
+[COMMENT] By default, Chef server uses a self-signed certificate, which is fine for getting started or for creating test servers.
 In production, we recommend that you use a [certificate signed by a root Certificate Authority (CA)](https://osxdominion.wordpress.com/2015/02/25/configuring-chef-server-12-to-use-trusted-ssl-certs/).